mkurovski/deep_learning_recsys/README.md

 # deep_learning_recsys
 Deep Learning for Recommender Systems - Master Thesis, Current Results and Architecture

+For details see also [my blogpost on Medium](https://ebaytech.berlin/deep-learning-for-recommender-systems-48c786a20e1a)

 # Deep Learning for Recommender Systems
 This repository contains the proof-of-concept for a Recommender System that learns user and item (vehicle) representations in a nonlinear fashion using Deep Learning.